html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 })();
 </script>

-One gotcha is that rules wrapped in an `@host` have higher specificity than any selector in the parent page, but a lower specificity than a `style` attribute defined on the host element.
-Another gotcha is that it only works in the context of a shadow root.
-You can't use `@host{}` outside of Shadow DOM.
+One gotcha is that rules wrapped in a `@host` have higher specificity than any selector in the parent page, but a lower specificity than a `style` attribute defined on the host element. `@host` also only works in the context of a ShadowRoot so you can't use it outside of Shadow DOM.

-A common use case for `@host` is if you're creating a custom element and you want to react to different user states (:hover, :focus, :active, etc.).
+A common use case for `@host` is when you're creating a custom element and want to react to different user states (:hover, :focus, :active, etc.).

     <style>